tomboone/d8-scripts/README.md

 ### updates.sh

-The `updates.sh` script combines the Git, Drush, and Composer aspects of updating Drupal core and contrib modules/themes into a single process.
+The `vendor/tomboone/d8-scripts/updates.sh` script combines the Git, Drush, and Composer aspects of updating Drupal core and contrib modules/themes into a single process.

 1. First it asks if you'd like to create a new branch in your Git repository.
 If you answer `y`, a new branch titled `update/<YYYY-MM-DD> is checked out.
 1. You'll then be asked for the machine name of the module or theme you wish to update first.
 (If you wish to update Drupal core, just enter `core`.)
 This initiates a `composer update` command.